 - New leads or clients who may be interested in your product or service.

-Word of caution, however - the accuracy of artificial intelligence in sales forecasting relies on the quality of the data.
+Word of caution, however - the accuracy of Artificial Intelligence in sales forecasting relies on the quality of the data.
 The more data you have to feed the model, the more accurately it can make decisions.

-Using similar techniques to data analytics, artificial intelligence can also assist sales executives in forecasting their teams' performance for the quarter ahead, allowing them to take proactive action based on the data.
+Using similar techniques to data analytics, Artificial Intelligence can also assist sales executives in forecasting their teams' performance for the quarter ahead, allowing them to take proactive action based on the data.

 AI helps make better decisions by giving your team leaders a real-time view of each deal in the pipeline and assisting them in deciding when to advance or park deals.

-Deal scores, for example, could be generated automatically using AI with the help of machine learning.
+Deal scores, for example, could be generated automatically using AI with the help of Machine Learning.
 Sales teams may fine-tune their forecasting procedure with historical data to give highly precise estimates thanks to AI-driven insights.

 AI takes all of a customer's sales data, including location, size, and prior successful sales, to determine a suggested price.
 As a result, salespeople don't have to guess what pricing will assist them in closing a deal.

-In fact, studies show that AI can help companies improve their leads by more than 50%, cut call time by 60-70%, and save 40-60% with cost reductions.
+Studies show that AI can help companies improve their leads by more than 50%, cut call time by 60-70%, and save 40-60% with cost reductions.

 Pricing may even be customized in real-time for specific clients, which increases the likelihood of closing the deal.
 Not only does this help to speed up the sales process.
 By lowering the amount of time it takes for new salespeople to get up and running, then the time from when they are hired until they can start making profits is reduced, too.